Cognigy/Extensions/extensions/vier-cognitive-voice-gateway/README.md

 	</tbody>
 </table>

-## Node: Bridge Call
+## Node: Forward Call to a Contact Center

-> Bridges the call to a different destination for agent assistance.
+> Forwards the call to a contact center destination for agent assistance.

 The called number is constructed by appending a random n-digit number to `Head Number` (where n ist the `Extension Length`).
 After a successful bridge, the bot will not receive further messages and will not be able to send any commands.
 Recordings will be stopped automatically if there are any running.